 - Anticipate customers’ desires and needs

 - Increase sales and optimize profitability

-Microsoft Dynamics 365 for Customer Service stores data from current and potential clients which can empower you and better inform your business decisions, providing you information including: name; phone number; address; activities; points of contact with the company, including visits to the website; emails; phone calls and more.
+Microsoft Dynamics 365 Customer Service stores data from current and potential clients which can empower you and better inform your business decisions, providing you information including: name; phone number; address; activities; points of contact with the company, including visits to the website; emails; phone calls and more.

 Let’s be clear: customer experience refers to all situations in which customers engage with your brand.
 And customer service is only one of them!
 To gauge public opinion about your business, apply the NPS (Net Promoter Score) method, which measures satisfaction and loyalty to your company.
-And consider CRM technology like Microsoft Dynamics 365 for Customer Service as one of the smartest decisions you’ll make for your customer service goals.
+And consider CRM technology like Microsoft Dynamics 365 Customer Service as one of the smartest decisions you’ll make for your customer service goals.

 We hoped you’ve enjoyed this article!
 If you’d like to know more, keep reading up on how Microsoft Dynamics 365 helps in customer service.